 Basidiomycota

-Entyloma eryngii (Corda) de Bary (Entylomatales) is rarely found associated with Eryngium maritimum, mainly in September (Ellis & Ellis 1997).
+Entyloma eryngii (Corda) de Bary (Entylomatales) is associated with Eryngium maritimum, but is rare and mainly found in September (Ellis & Ellis 1997).
 Pleurotus eryngii (DC.)
 Quél.
 (Agaricales), an edible oyster mushroom, is associated with a wide range of genera of Apiaceae (Bresinsky et al. 1987).
 Pleurotus eryngii var. eryngii is associated with E. campestre (Hilber 1982) in Central Europe and, although not recorded on E. maritimum in the wild, it is grown on it experimentally (Lutz 1925; Hilber 1982; Bengtsson, Appelqvist & Lindholm 2009; Jörg Albers pers. comm.).

 Vascular plants